sethschallau/databaseBudget/README.md

 Install and setup mariaDB on the local system (not done, not in progress) Create the database for the project (done)
-Create tables to store this data: Savings, Spending, People, Categories, Total.
+Create tables to store this data: Savings, Spending, Total.
 These categories will be used to determine who and what money is being spent on. (done)
+Allow user to create new tables for each category and person (in progress) UNSURE
 Enter enter income and how much will be saved (nd, np) Enter spendings on who and what (nd, np)
 Calculate percentages based off of this (nd, np)